uphold/docs/_cards.md

 # Cards

 Uphold uses the concept of a "card" as a store of value.
-Each card is denominated by a currency or store of value, and every card is automatically provisioned one or more addresses to which value can be sent.
+Each card is denominated by a currency or store of value, and addresses to which value can be sent can be created on demand for a card via the [Create Card Address](#create-card-address) endpoint.
 (Note that there can be multiple cards for the same currency.)

 Whenever value flows into a card, Uphold automatically converts that value into the value determined by the card's denomination.